Mountain Laurel Designs Vision Quilt Review

 The Vision Quilt utilizes 2 oz/sq yard of Climashield Apex insulation to provide a modest level of warmth.
 This insulation is made as a sheet of synthetic fibers so this bag is able to forego any baffles in its construction.
 Bargain shoppers will appreciate that these materials and the simplified construction really keep costs low.
 However, the Climashield Apex insulation can't offer nearly as much loft as high-quality down.
 That means the warmth of this quilt is really only adequate during warmer nights.
 Experienced ultralighters may be able to push this quilt into colder temperatures with the right selection of campsite, sleeping pad, and warm clothing.
 The high end of their stated range is where we think the actual low for most people would be.
 We also wish that this quilt included a drawstring or better closure system for really sealing in heat around the neck/shoulders to fully maximize its warmth potential.

-On our independent scale, a size Regular Vision Quilt weighed in at a svelte 11.2 oz.
+On our independent scale, the Vision Quilt only weighed a svelte 11.2 oz.
 That's staggeringly light for any kind of quilt and one of this model's specs that makes it especially appealing.
 We should acknowledge, however, that its warmth was disappointing so the overall warmth-to-weight ratio isn't quite as impressive.
 This is an ultralight quilt for short summer trips at lower elevations when the chances of an unexpectedly cold night are low.

 The Vision Quilt comes with a high-quality, 20-denier ProSilNylon stuff sack that weighs just 0.6 oz.
 Although we like the materials and build quality of this stuff, it was way too big to effectively compress the quilt.
 The Vision Quilt can actually compress pretty small, but the included stuff sack left it more than twice as large as its minimum packed size.